 The catfish fillets are deboned and skinless and come ready to fry.
 The pieces are anywhere from three to six inches long, and an inch or so thick.
 They are usually farm-raised and mild in taste.
 When cooked the flesh is firm but flaky, and very moist.

-You'll want to spice up the coating by mixing in salt, pepper, a favorite Cajun Seasonings or Old Bay, and pungent Garlic Powder.
+You'll want to spice up the coating by mixing in salt, pepper, and a favorite Cajun Seasonings or Old Bay, and pungent Garlic Powder.
 If you can't get these season mixes, then make your own with a bit of garlic powder, cayenne, and paprika or red chili powder.

 I've met some who do not like cornmeal because it's a bit crumbly and the flavor's just not for them.
 Try a half mix of flour and cornmeal if that is the case, you might get away with it.